Pre-Service Firefighter Education and Training

 For off-campus events/activities without a faculty member, the student is required to notify the agency contact, and the Program Coordinator.

 Work, sports (other than varsity) and participation or completion of other course requirements are not considered to be an "authorized absence".
-Extended or repeated absence may require a doctor's note.
 Due to the strenuous nature of the Firefighter Fitness course and practical fireground courses a "return to work" doctor's note may be requested by the instructor before the student is allowed to resume classes.

 Successful Recruit Firefighter Candidate Characteristics